juansvasquez/js-compiler/README.md

 1. Clone the repository
 2. Run the index.html file on any web browser.
 3. To view/edit the code for .html or .js files you can use many text editors.
-I use Sublime Text 3.

-P.S. burntFiles folder is for old iterations of certain files, not important to the project